Condolence Letter Tips and Sample Words of Condolence

 A condolence letter should be sent as soon as possible, ideally within the first two weeks following the death.

-Describe your relationship with the deceased and how you felt toward them and what you will miss about them.
+1. Be personal.
+Use the name of the deceased and describe your relationship with them.
+You can share and how you felt toward them (if positive) and what you will miss about them.
 Mention character qualities, talents and achievements of the deceased.
 This may be difficult if you did not know the deceased very well, but usually you can offer a more general statement.
+Sharing your perspective can bring comfort to the bereaved, and allow them to dwell in their cherished memories.
+As the years pass, when they read through your words of sympathy again, it will bring peace and healing.

-Is it okay to send a typed letter?
+Is it Okay to Send a Typed Letter?

 Most experts agree that it is best to send hand-written condolence letters, however there are some instances in which it is more appropriate to send a typed letter.